mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- `EloquentFilter::getInjectedDetections()` get all your custom injected detection.
+- `EloquentFilter::getInjectedDetections()` gets all of your customs injected detection.

--**Note** Every custom detection will run before detection by default eloquent filter.
+-**Note** Every custom detection will run before any detections by default eloquent filter.

 ## Configuring

 You can generate a config file to configure Eloquent Filter.
-Has amazing features for your project.

 ### Publish Config